-- There is a limit of 5 Sweatcoins per day if you are on the basic Mover plan.
+- There is a limit of 10 Sweatcoins per day if you are on the basic Troublemaker plan.

-- Your movement is being tracked in order to count your steps and you should be aware of that.
+- Your movement is being tracked to count your steps, and you should be aware of that.

-I love using the Sweatcoin app and have accumulated over 630 Sweatcoins so far.
-There are just a handful of apps that pay you to walk or exercise and Sweatcoin easily leads the pack.
+I love using the Sweatcoin app and have accumulated thousands of Sweatcoins so far.
+There are just a handful of apps that pay you to walk or exercise, and Sweatcoin easily leads the pack.